igwed93/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-4-free_listint.c is a function that frees a listint_t list is  a function that frees a listint_t list and sets the head of the list to NULL 5-free_listint.c is a function that frees a listint_t list
+4-free_listint.c is a function that frees a listint_t list is  a function that frees a listint_t list and sets the head of the list to NULL 5-free_listint.c is a function that frees a listint_t list 6-pop_listint.c is a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n)